Yellow (YELL) & The Competition Financial Survey

-Yellow (NASDAQ: YELL) is one of 22 publicly-traded companies in the “Trucking, except local” industry, but how does it compare to its competitors?
-We will compare Yellow to similar businesses based on the strength of its valuation, dividends, risk, analyst recommendations, earnings, profitability and institutional ownership.
+Yellow (NASDAQ: YELL) is one of 22 publicly-traded companies in the “Trucking, except local” industry, but how does it contrast to its competitors?
+We will compare Yellow to related businesses based on the strength of its profitability, analyst recommendations, earnings, risk, dividends, institutional ownership and valuation.

-Yellow has a beta of 3.23, indicating that its stock price is 223% more volatile than the S&P 500.
-Comparatively, Yellow’s competitors have a beta of 1.56, indicating that their average stock price is 56% more volatile than the S&P 500.
+Yellow has a beta of 3.25, suggesting that its share price is 225% more volatile than the S&P 500.
+Comparatively, Yellow’s competitors have a beta of 1.56, suggesting that their average share price is 56% more volatile than the S&P 500.

 44.7% of Yellow shares are owned by institutional investors.
 Comparatively, 58.3% of shares of all “Trucking, except local” companies are owned by institutional investors.
-3.7% of Yellow shares are owned by company insiders.
-Comparatively, 20.1% of shares of all “Trucking, except local” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+3.7% of Yellow shares are owned by insiders.
+Comparatively, 20.1% of shares of all “Trucking, except local” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

 |Yellow